Gary Burchell/Getty Images

 Say you've found a great business opportunity.
-If only you had money to buy it!
+If only you had money to buy it.
 Maybe you do -- but it's locked up in your retirement account.

-You can buy a business -- or an interest in a business -- with your IRA.
+Turns out you can buy a business -- or an interest in a business -- with your IRA.
 There's a catch, however.
 You cannot use your IRA in any way to benefit yourself before retirement.
 Nor can you or your close relatives make transactions with the IRA.